ENCCS/julia-for-hpda/content/index.rst

 the `Julia Youtube channel <https://www.youtube.com/user/JuliaLanguage/playlists>`__, and an assortment of tutorials and books.

+`Julia Data Science <https://juliadatascience.io/>`__ is an open source and open access book targeting researchers from all fields of applied sciences as well as industry.

 A recent talk given by Kristoffer Carlsson, developer at Julia Computing in Sweden, gives an `excellent overview on using Julia for HPC <https://www.youtube.com/watch?v=bXHe7Kj3Xxg>`__.